zhuman/Resource-Manager/README.md

 **(x) Currently the application does not include the following features:**
-* Converting DDT <-> TGA (it is recommended to use [Photoshop Plugin by kangcliff](http://aoe3.heavengames.com/cgi-bin/forums/display.cgi?action=ct&f=14,39229,,10)).
+* Converting DDT <- TGA (it is recommended to use [Photoshop Plugin by kangcliff](http://aoe3.heavengames.com/cgi-bin/forums/display.cgi?action=ct&f=14,39229,,10)).

 ## Latest Changes

-### Version 0.4
+### Version 0.4.2
-* Added decryption of sounds (sound files can be extracted without problem now).
+* Added .DDT -> .TGA conversion.
-* Added new GUI for extraction dialog.
+* Fixed problem of converting .XML files with unset extension.
-* Fixed bug with .xmb.xml extension while converted.
+* Improved behavior of file open and save dialogs.
+Now each dialogue remembers its own path.
-* Added entry details window (in context menu in entries table).
+Note: Last modified datetime is no longer available since BAR version 6, since this data was removed from the structure by the game developers.

 ## Screenshots